-The home should be turned off after it has sustained water damage to prevent electricity from traveling through wet wires.
-If water damages the home’s power system, the risk of electrocution is increased due to the damp environment.
+The home should be turned off after it has sustained water damages to prevent electricity from traveling through wet wires.
+If water damages the home's power system, the risk of electrocution is increased due to the damp environment.

 The goal of documenting all the damages the water has caused is to make the insurance company aware of what should be covered by their policy.
 Without providing a list, it is hard to know what damages will be covered and which ones will not.
 If the insurance company does not want to cover certain damages, then they will need to be documented in case they overlook this detail or try to deny it for coverage later.

-You should call a water damage restoration team after your home suffers from water damage because they can help you to get your property back to its original condition.
+You should call a water damage restoration team after your home suffers from water damages because they can help you to get your property back to its original condition.
 A property with water damage is not only unsightly, it is also unsafe for people to live in, has a high risk of mold growth, and can lead to permanent structural damage.
 The water restoration company will send an expert crew to assess the damage and start working on getting all of the water removed.

-It is important to dry your home and remove humidity before initiating water damage repairs because moisture can cause mold to grow, which has health risks.
-It’s also important to take care of the moisture before it can cause mold to grow, which can lead to respiratory problems.
+It is important to dry your home and remove humidity before initiating water damage repairs, because moisture can cause mold to grow, which has health risks.
+It's also important to take care of the moisture before it can cause mold to grow, which can lead to respiratory problems.

 Mold spores are a major concern when it comes to home water damage.
 Mold is a type of fungus that can grow on almost any organic material, including wet carpets, insulation, drywall, and wood.
 When water from a flood or leak comes into contact with the mold spores, it will quickly begin to grow.
 The growth can become a major problem in the home.
 It will cause extensive damage to the home and create a health hazard.